The CLEP Program allows students to earn credit for courses by examination.

 - The office is located in the Academic Advising Center Building, Room 127.
 Candidates are asked to arrive 15 minutes early for check-in.
 If you arrive late, you may not be allowed to take the test.

-- Candidates are required to present an official identification card on the day of the test.
+- IDENTIFICATION: Candidates are required to present an official identification card on the day of the test.
 A driver’s license, passport or other government-issued identification that includes a photograph and signature.
 Candidates will be asked to show this identification to be admitted to the testing area.
 The last name on the candidate’s ID must match the name on their registration ticket.
 The ID presented at the test site must meet the following criteria:

 - Be government-issued